Visualization for Recommendation Explainability: A Survey and New Perspectives: Introduction

 \section{Introduction}

 Current recommender systems often appear as \textit{black box} to their users by hiding important details about why items are recommended and how they relate to the users’ preferences.
 The lack of transparency has sparked increased interest in incorporating explanation in recommender systems, with the goal of making these systems more transparent and providing users with information that can aid in the development of an accurate mental model of the system's behavior \cite{zhang2020explainable, Nunes2017, Tintarev2015}.
 Explainable recommendation refers to personalized recommendation algorithms that not only provide users with recommendations, but also provide an explanation for why a specific item has been recommended \cite{Herlocker2000, Bilgic2005, Tintarev2007, Friedrich2011}.
 Visualization techniques can provide a visual entry to effectively explain the working of a recommender system.
+The human visual system is the highest-bandwidth channel into the human brain \cite{Ware2012}.
+Humans, in general, can process visual information faster and much easier as compared to textual information \cite{Munzner2014}.
 The purpose of visualization is insight \cite{north2006toward}.
-By visualizing data, some insights emerge which might not be noticeable in the raw form of the data.
-The human visual system is the highest-bandwith channel into the human brain \cite{Ware2012}.
-Humans, in general, can process visual information faster and much easier as compared to textual information \cite{Munzner2014}.
+By visualizing data, some insights emerge which might not be noticeable in the raw form of the data \cite{hearst2009search}.
+Moreover, visualization leverages the functioning of the human visual system to provide a powerful means of making sense of data \cite{heer2010tour}, to communicate complex information \cite{ward2010interactive}, to help humans resolve logical problems, to think and reason \cite{card1999readings}, and to support decision making \cite{padilla2018decision}.
 Thus, a natural way to obtain human-interpretable explanations is through visualizations \cite {spinner2019explainer}, making them a popular medium to provide insight into data or how a system works \cite{lim2009why}.
 Another benefit of visualizations is that they can provide a viable path to interactive explanations; an iterative process, where the system explains and users can give feedback and correct the system’s assumptions if necessary \cite{jannach2019explanations}.
 Interactive visualization can be an effective means of communication between the user and the recommender system and a powerful tool for understanding and exploring how the recommender system works.